QCDIS/NaaVRE-website/Readiness-level-framework.md

 - Codebase
   - Find out if the architecture of the virtual lab is understandable and maintainable.

+The following responsibilities apply during this phase:
+- Virtual lab owner / Principal investigator: Gathers user feedback and determines how to facilitate other users in the virtual lab.
+- Virtual lab Service operations: Gives trainings to users. <span style="color:green">Do we want a specific trainer role?</span>
+- Virtual lab Technical coordinator: Answers any technical questions arising from the workshop use which the service operator can not answer.
+Has been involved as VRE DevOps engineer during the previous stages.

 #### From workshop use to operational service
 The virtual lab is an operational service if all previous criteria apply and additionally the following criteria apply:
 - Dependencies are specified.
 The dependencies are in the dockerfile, but should be duplicated in the metadata such that a person can in theory also run the source code on their own machine after installing the dependencies manually.

 #### During operational service
 - Make the containerized cells and workflow interoperable with other systems when use cases for the interoperability between NaaVRE and another system arises.

+The following responsibilities apply during this phase:
+- Virtual lab owner / Principal investigator: Coordinates the further development of the virtual lab with a scientific vision.
+- Virtual lab Technical coordinator: Ensures the VRE keeps supporting the virtual lab.
+- Virtual lab Service operations: Is the primary point of contact in case any problems arise with the virtual lab. <span style="color:green">Do we want a specific trainer role?</span>

 #### Readiness level checklist
 For the content of the virtual lab, the following checklist provides a guideline of what to keep in mind during the development